GLOBAL MARKETS-Dollar, stocks, Mexican peso fight back as Trump shock fades

 UNCERTAINTY

+"With Brexit we had one bad day but this is different.
+This is what's scary about putting the most powerful position in the world in the hands of a man who many believe is temperamentally unstable," said Donald Selkin, chief market strategist at National Securities in New York.

+"His tax cuts could open up a huge increase in the budget deficit and his trade sanctions could interrupt world trade.
+This could put us in a recession."

-Asian stocks, which had closed before Trump's victory speech spoke of the need to strengthen the United States and keep global relations, showed the day's biggest dents.
+Asian stocks, which had closed before Trump's victory speech spoke of the need to strengthen the U.S. and keep global relations, showed the day's biggest dents.

 MSCI's broadest index of Asia-Pacific stocks outside Japan ended down 2.3 percent and the Nikkei in Tokyo closing down 5.4 percent.
 It lost almost 9 percent after the UK Brexit vote.